Tax treatment of electric vehicle charging points

 The supply of electric vehicle charging via a charging point in a public place is subject to VAT at the standard rate of 20%.

-Therefore the reduced rate of 5% won't apply to supplies of electric vehicle charging points in public places.
-It only applies to ongoing supplies of electricity to a person’s house or building which is less than 1,000 kilowatt-hours a month.
+Therefore, the reduced rate of 5% won't apply to supplies of electric vehicle charging points in public places.
+Moreover, it only applies to ongoing supplies of electricity to a person’s house or building which is less than 1,000 kilowatt-hours a month.

 VAT recovery for sole traders

-You can claim VAT incurred when charging an electric vehicle where you are a sole trader and charge your electric vehicle at home for business purposes.
-However, you can only claim any VAT charged relating to business use of the electric vehicle.
+You can claim VAT incurred when charging an electric vehicle where you are a sole trader home charging your electric vehicle for business purposes.
+However, you can only claim any VAT charged relating to business use of your electric vehicle.

 If you're a sole trader you can also claim any VAT incurred charging your electric vehicle for business use at public places.
-For example car parks and service stations.
-The VAT is claimed at the same rate that it is charged on the supply of electricity.
-In other words at 20% or 5% - see above.
+For example, car parks and service stations.
+What's more, the VAT is claimed at the same rate charged on the supply of electricity.
+In other words, at 20% or 5% - see above.

 VAT recovery for directors and employees

-If you're a director/employee and charge an electric vehicle, which is used for business at your home, you cannot claim the VAT.
+If you're a director/employee charging an electric vehicle used for business at your home, you can't claim the VAT.
 This is because the supply of electricity will have been made to the individual not the business.

-Where you charge a company electric vehicle used for both business and private purposes at your business premises you must keep a record of their business and private mileage.
-This will be necessary to work out the proportion of business use for the vehicle.
+Where you charge a company electric vehicle used for business and private purposes at your business premises you must records of business and private mileage.
+This is because it's necessary to calculate the business use proportion for the vehicle.
 There are two methods that can be used to reclaim the VAT.

 Tax treatment of electric vehicle charging points - installation costs

-Your business can potentially claim 100% of the installation costs of an electric vehicle charging point.
-Qualifying expenditure can include the charging point itself and alteration of land for installing the charging point.
-Plus it can also include any costs of modification to supply electricity to the charging point.
+Your business can claim 100% of the installation costs of an electric vehicle charging point.
+Moreover, qualifying expenditure can include the charging point itself plus alteration of land for installation.
+Additionally, it can also include any modification costs to supply electricity to the charging point.

-Some of the expenditure may also qualify for the new super deduction equating to a 130% enhanced deduction of the total cost.
-This proposal was introduced as part of the Chancellor's Budget earlier this year.
+Some of the expenditure can qualify for the super deduction equating to a 130% enhanced deduction of the total cost if incurred prior to 31 March 2023.

 Tax treatment of electric vehicle charging points - employee usage